Lafayette–Moraga Regional Trail

-The Lafayette-Moraga Regional Trail is a 7.65 mi pedestrian, bicycle, and equestrian path which runs between the cities of Lafayette and Moraga in Contra Costa county, California.
-It was one of the first rail-trails to be built in California.
+The Lafayette–Moraga Regional Trail is a 7.65 mi pedestrian, bicycle, and equestrian path which runs between the cities of Lafayette and Moraga in Contra Costa county, California.
+It was one of the first rail trails to be built in California.

 Route

-The trail begins at the Olympic Boulevard staging area in Lafayette and ends at the Val Vista staging area in Moraga.
+The trail begins at the Olympic Boulevard staging area in Lafayette.
 Most of the trail is parallel to St. Mary's Road.
-The trail can be accessed from the Lafayette BART station, which is less than a mile's journey from where the trail meets 3rd Street and Moraga Boulevard.
+It can be accessed from the Lafayette BART station, which is less than a mile from where the trail meets 3rd Street and Moraga Boulevard.

 The trail is one part of the Lamorinda Trail Loop.
 The trail makes a connection to the Briones to Las Trampas Regional Trail via 3rd Street in Lafayette.

 It passes through the Moraga Commons park in Moraga and near the Lafayette Community Park in Lafayette.
-It passes near several schools, Saint Mary's College and Joaquin Moraga Intermediate School in Moraga, and Lafayette Elementary School in Lafayette.
+It runs past several schools, Saint Mary's College and Joaquin Moraga Intermediate School in Moraga, and Lafayette Elementary School in Lafayette.